-A recent article published in the Journal of the American Heart Association (JAMA) states that postmenopausal women with heart disease have a higher risk of developing dementia or other forms of decreased brain function.
+A recent article published in the Journal of the American Heart Association states that postmenopausal women with heart disease have a higher risk of developing dementia or other forms of decreased brain function.

 According to the article, nearly 6,500 U.S. women aged 65-79 with healthy brain function were put through a series of neurocognitive exams.

 By the end of the study, the researchers conducting this study found that:

 According to study author Bernhard Haring, M.D., M.P.H., from the University of Würzburg in Germany, although this study demonstrates a clear relationship between dementia and heart disease linked to menopause, the severity of cognitive decline varies with different types of heart or vascular disease.

 He further adds that women with heart disease, especially those have had a heart attack, heart failure, atrial fibrillation, bypass surgery, carotid endarterectomy, or any peripheral vascular disease should be monitored by their doctors for potential brain function deterioration.

 While the researchers are still not sure why this association exists, Dr. Deborah Rohm Young, vice-chair of the American Heart Association’s Physical Activity Subcommittee, believes it could be related to a decrease in estrogen levels.